Computer-Guided Implant Surgery

 One of the advances in technology that is applied in our practice is the usage of 3D computer guided surgery.
 This process includes the planning of your case on a three-dimensional digital image where we can determine the anatomical features of the site to be treated including the relationship of important structures like nerves, your maxillary sinuses and the spaces of your salivary glands.
 Once we complete the planning, a computer fabricates a guide transferring the information we provided in the 3D planning.
 This guide is then utilized during surgery to place your implants.
 This technology allows the surgical procedure to be completed in the computer like a simulator.

 At Sound Surgical Arts we have an office based Cone Beam CT scanner (CBVT).
 CT scans (also known as CAT scans) were introduced to medicine in the mid-1970’s.
 The “C A T” stands for “Computed Axial Tomography.”
-Basically, this describes a method of rotating an x-ray around the patient, and using a computer program to reconstruct the image.
+Basically, this describes a method of rotating an x-ray around the patient and using a computer program to reconstruct the image.
 The image can then be viewed in three dimensions.
-The 3-D advantage point is sometimes critical to making an accurate diagnosis or a planning a precise surgical procedure.
+The 3-D advantage point is sometimes critical to making an accurate diagnosis or planning a precise surgical procedure.

 Compared to plain x-rays, CT scans display remarkably more detail and without superimposition of images, unlike regular dental x-rays.
 Since the CT uses a computer to create a picture, the images can be viewed from a three-dimensional perspective.
 X-rays on the other hand, lack depth perception.
 Objects that are in front or in back of another become superimposed and impossible to evaluate on x-ray.

 Cone Beam CT Scan

-In early 2003 a version of the CT machine called the Cone Beam CT Scanner was introduced.
-Cone Beam borrow much of the original technology of hospital CT scans but the new technology, reduced the size of the machine, significantly reduced the amount of radiation needed for an image, similar now to approximately one extra oral radiograph.
+In 2001 a version of the CT machine called the Cone Beam CT Scanner was introduced.
+Cone Beam borrows much of the original technology of hospital CT scans but the new technology, reduced the size of the machine, significantly reduced the amount of radiation needed for an image, similar now to approximately one extra-oral radiograph.